alibstill/ml-zoomcamp-collision-severity-prediction/3_scripts/README.md

 ## Train xgboost
 The `train_xgboost` script trains and validates an XGBoost model against our dataset and then saves it to the local folder directory i.e. [3_scripts/data](./data/).

-To recreate my final model model i.e. use the parameters that I found produced the best predictive results, run the following **within this directory**
+To recreate my final model with the parameters that I found produced the best predictive results, run the following **within this directory**

 ```bash
 python train_xgboost.py